vfarcic/cncf-demo/manuscript/policies/README.md

 With WebAssembly, first you write code as usual, but then when you compile it you create a wasm module that you can run on any OS/architecture.
 With Kubewarden, the wasm module that represents a policy runs as part of its policy engine.
 Additionally, Kubewarden policies are OCI artifacts and can be distributed using container registries and integrated into CI/CD pipelines.

-All of this enables policy authors to be able to write policies in a programming language that they’re comfortable with, using their existing tools and skills, while still providing Kubernetes Operators with all of the functionality that they need to effectively implement cluster-level policies and increase the security and reliability of their system.
+All of this enables policy authors to be able to write policies in a programming language that they're comfortable with, using their existing tools and skills, while still providing Kubernetes Operators with all of the functionality that they need to effectively implement cluster-level policies and increase the security and reliability of their system.

 [![Kubewarden, the Universal Policy Framework](https://img.youtube.com/vi/bLQ_mtbNRUY/0.jpg)](https://youtu.be/bLQ_mtbNRUY)